calebegg/try-acl2/tutorial.md

 </section>

 <section>
-Of course, `(if ...)` doesn't do much good in this form.
+Of course, `(if ...)` doesn't do much good here; you already know that t is true.
 You'll almost always call (if ...) with a function call for the second parameter.
-Some functions that return boolean values:
+Here are some functions that return boolean values:

     (< a b) (> a b) (<= a b) (>= a b) (= a b) (/= a b)
 These are the six equality and inequality tests.
 They should be familiar to you.
 The final one is 'not equal'; the slash is meant to signify the crossed out equal sign of mathematics.

-    (integerp x) (rationalp x) (acl2-numberp x) (complex-rationalp x) (natp x) These functions recognize (return `t`) some of the different types of numbers available in ACL2.
+    (integerp x) (rationalp x) (acl2-numberp x) (complex-rationalp x) (natp x) These functions 'recognize' some of the different types of numbers available in ACL2 (that is, they return `t` when their argument is of the requested type; `(integerp x)` returns `t` if `x` is an integer).
 The terminal '`p`' is a common idiom from Lisp and means "predicate".
 You can imagine it as a sort of question mark; `(natp i)` means "Is `i` an natural number?".

 Try this: `(if (= (+ 1 3) (+ 5 2 -3)) "Equal" "Not equal")`
 </section>